George Floyd: Post-prison life

 After his release, Floyd became more involved with Resurrection Houston, a Christian church and ministry, where he mentored young men and posted anti-violence videos to social media.
 He delivered meals to senior citizens and volunteered with other projects, such as the Angel By Nature Foundation, a charity founded by rapper Trae tha Truth.
 Later, Floyd became involved with a ministry that brought men from the Third Ward to Minnesota in a church-work program with drug rehabilitation and job placement services.
 A friend of his acknowledged that Floyd "had made some mistakes that cost him some years of his life" and noted that he was turning his life around through religion.

 In 2014, Floyd moved to Minneapolis to rebuild his life and find work.
-Soon after his arrival, he completed a 90-day rehabilitation program at the Turning Point program in north Minneapolis.
+Soon after his arrival, he completed a 90-day rehabilitation program at the Turning Point program in North Minneapolis.
 He expressed the need for a job and took up security work at Harbor Light Center, a Salvation Army homeless shelter.
-He lost that job and took several other ones.
+He lost that job and took several other jobs.
 Floyd hoped to earn a commercial driver's license to operate trucks.
 He passed the required drug test, and program administrators felt that his criminal past did not pose a problem.
 But he dropped out because his job at a nightclub made it difficult to attend morning classes, and he felt pressure to earn money.
 Floyd later moved to St. Louis Park and lived with former colleagues.
 He continued to battle drug addiction and went through periods of use and sobriety.